bioconflict/ClusteringAnalysis_ermB_2024/README.md

 The repository consists of two main parts.

-Part One: Allele frequency calculation
+Part One: Genome-wide analysis and allele frequency calculation
 1. ermB.align.list
    This file is the input file of ermB_frequency.py and contains a multiple sequence alignment (MSA) with a total of 21,525 sequences used in this study.
 The MSA was generated using BLASTN (output format 1).
 2. ermB.align.table